Terror on the Prairie: Plot

-Several years after the end of the Civil War, veteran Jeb McAllister and his wife Hattie struggle to raise their adolescent son Will and infant daughter in the wilds of Montana.
-Hattie is disillusioned with the drudgery of frontier life and wants to move back to her parents' land in the east, against Jeb's wishes to be self-reliant and capable of raising their family on the own.
-After Jeb leaves to find work so they can raise money for traveling, four strangers arrive and ask Hattie for some food and water — although, once she sees human scalps tied to their saddles, she kicks them out.
+Roughly a decade after the end of the Civil War, veteran Jeb McAllister and his wife Hattie struggle to raise their adolescent son Will and infant daughter in the wilds of Montana.
+Hattie is disillusioned with the drudgery of frontier life and wants to move back east to her parents' land, while Jeb wants to be self-reliant and capable of raising their family on their own.
+After Jeb leaves to go to town to find work so they can raise money for traveling, four strangers arrive and ask Hattie for some food and water.
+A short time later she finds human scalps tied to their saddles, so she draws a shotgun on the men and kicks them out of her home.

-However, the outlaws do not go far.
-Instead, a stand-off emerges after repeated attempts to break into the McAllister cabin are foiled by Hattie and Will, with one outlaw getting killed.
+However, the outlaws, led by "The Captain", do not go far.
+Instead, a stand-off begins after the men repeatedly attempt to break into the McAllister cabin but are foiled by Hattie and Will, with one outlaw being killed.
 As night falls, Hattie realizes that the reason the outlaws are unwilling to leave is that they are looking for Jeb (who is still in town) and want to use her and their children as bait.
-Jeb, meanwhile, after failing to find any work and spending the evening drinking in a saloon.
-He notices wanted posters of the men and recognizes then not just from passing them by earlier, but also from his past, rushes back to the cabin.
-The couple slip out of their burning cabin and attempt to hide in the wilderness.
+Jeb, meanwhile, after failing to find any work and spending the evening drinking in a saloon, notices wanted posters of the men and recognizes them from his past during the war.
+Jeb rushes back to the cabin and finds it on fire.
+He helps his family slip away and they attempt to hide in the wilderness.

-Will manages to hide with his younger sister, but Hattie is captured by the outlaws.
-Jeb tries but fails to save her.
-The outlaw leader, whom the story refers to as the "captain", turns out to be Jeb's former commander; he wants Jeb to pay for accidentally killing his only daughter after betraying him and his family to Union soldiers during the war.
+Will manages to hide with his baby sister, but Hattie is captured by the outlaws.
+Jeb tries to save her but he is also captured and the pair are taken back to their burned out cabin.
+The Captain turns out to be Jeb's former commander in the Confederate Army.
+He wants Jeb to pay for accidentally killing his only daughter after betraying him and his family to Union soldiers during the war.
 Jeb and Hattie are dragged out to face a lynching.
-However, Hattie tricks the captain into leaving her alone with an outlaw, allowing her to draw a hidden knife and kill him.
-Hattie then reemerges and, after a shoot-out, she kills the captain and Jeb kills the remaining outlaw.
-The film ends with the McAllister family rebuilding their cabin with money from the bounty on the deceased outlaws.
+However, Hattie tricks the Captain into leaving her alone with one of his men; when he tries to rape her she draws a hidden knife and kills him.
+Arming herself with a rifle, Hattie emerges from the cabin, and after a brief shoot-out, she kills the Captain and Jeb kills the remaining outlaw.
+The McAllister family rebuilds their cabin with money from the bounty on the dead outlaws.